 ‘Paleo’ is short for ‘Paleolithic Diet’, a dietary approach that tries to mimic the eating habv\its of people from the Paleolithic period.
 Or at least it claims to do so.
 Since we don’t exactly know what people ate back then, the Paleo approach is based on guesses.
 There are, however, nutritionally healthy ones, making this a very viable approach.

 This dietary philosophy is in a way an extreme reaction to the modern lifestyle that.
 There’s no place in for fatty fries, high fructose corn syrup, and lab-grown burger patties.
 So, the Paleo diet is all about bringing back the eating habits of old.
-Real food over convenient food.
+Real food over conventional food.

 When we’re talking about Paleolithic age, we are talking about the hunter-gatherer days of humanity.
 That’s the period everyone ran around wearing fur skins and bashing giant mammoths with clubs.
 Paleo is a philosophy that encourages humans to eat the foods we have evolved to eat. is Then the main notion is that the foods we have not evolved to eat (processed foods) are damaging our bodies.